How to Negotiate Salary for Your Next Career Move

 - Achievements and results

-- Unique skill set and qualities (e.g. the ability to speak two languages)
+- Unique skill set and qualities (e.g. language proficiency,)

 - Potential for training